msu-eele-465/final-project-ecallery888/docs/planning/proposal.md

 3. Motor: This motor will turn, moving the theoretical trapdoor with gears to open and then close again (I attached a wheel to it to better show it spinning).
 4. LED(s): There will be a status LED or two as well as one that turns on when the keypad is ready for entry.

-The system will run on a MSP430FR2355 and use 1 slave MSP43FR2310 to drive the LCD and another to drive the motor/buzzer.

 ## Hardware Setup

+I'll require a servo motor, a buzzer, the MSP430s, and the LCD display, as well as a power supply to power the motor.
 What hardware will you require?
 Provide a conceptual circuit diagram and/or block diagram to help the reviewers understand your proposal.
 Be sure to introduce and discuss your figures in the text.

 ## Software overview